BHASVIC-CompSci/.github/profile/Guides/whatIsGithub.md

 ### Benefits
 - Designed to save code for all sorts of projects
-- Gives you good experience for industry
+- Gives you good experience for industry and university
 - Let's you see a history of all the versions of code you've made so far

 ### Downsides